soluchi07/senior-project-practice/README.md

 # senior-project-practice
-This is a group senior project that solves the following problem"
+This is a group senior project that solves the following problem
 > [insert problem statement and rationale here]

 The group members wokring with me are: